-The project will be constructed outside the 100-year flood plain and will capture stormwater runoff from the site in an on-site detention basin; therefore, there will be no increase in the rate of off-site runoff.
+The project will be constructed outside the 100-year flood plain and will capture stormwater runoff from the site and will be engineered such that there is no significantin an on-site detention basin; therefore, there will be no increase in the rate of off-site runoff.
 Construction of the project will require altering the local drainage patterns of three ephemeral swales that are tributaries to Clay Creek.
 However, these alterations will not increase the rate or amount of surface runoff in a manner that will result in flooding on- or off-site.